knative/serving/docs/spec/errors.md

 `ProgressDeadlineExceeded` if we could not determine another reason (such as quota failures, missing build, or container execution failures).

-Since container setup time also affects the ability of 0 to 1 autoscaling, the `ProgressDeadlineExceeded` reason should be considered a terminal condition, even if Kubernetes might attempt to make progress even after the deadline.
+Since container setup time also affects the ability of 0 to 1 autoscaling, the `Ready` failure with `ProgressDeadlineExceeded` reason should be considered a terminal condition, even if Kubernetes might attempt to make progress even after the deadline.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/revisions/abc